Credit Suisse shuffles asset management ranks as Fusenig exits

 Strobaek and Robert Jain, the bank’s New York-based head of alternative investments who is taking over core investments from Fusenig, will assume their new responsibilities with immediate effect.

-Strobaek was brought in by Fusenig from UBS UBSN.VX to more systematically cater to Credit Suisse’s wealthy clients with investment themes and views.
+Strobaek was brought in by Fusenig to more systematically cater to Credit Suisse’s wealthy clients with investment themes and views.

 The changes come less than a year after Credit Suisse said its private banking arm would swallow its smaller asset management unit and absorb some investment bank activities.